gfrison/gfrison.github.io/_posts/2018-02-12-catalog-entity-extraction-search.md

   term: party
   catalog: false
 ```
-I have described a simple way for extracting query terms from a raw sentence, that approach provide useful information that could be managed by an conversational engine for deal with following cases:
+I have described a simple way for extracting query terms from a raw sentence.
+This approach provides useful information that could be managed by an conversational engine for dealing with following cases:
 - Query entities selection.
-The user is asked to search one entity at time.
+When in the query there are more than one entity cluster, the conversational agent will be able to detect it and to ask the user to choose with entity will search first.
 - Partially term matching.
 The user is prompted that the exact criteria doesn't match, but a less ranking one is provided.
 - Terms out of scope.
 Point the user the online shop doesn't sell such products.